-In its response, the government declined to take this forward, saying that it was concerned that by doing so it might increase the stigma relating to Care Experience but the author, Josh MacAlister, has continued to support this recommendation, telling the Moving On Up Network in 2024 that Local Authorities have a "moral duty" to treat Care Experience as a Protected Characteristic.
-There is a well-publicised national campaign, led by care experienced people, for Local Authorities to adopt this motion and to date, 92 Local Authorities have signed up.
+In its response, the previous government declined to take this forward, saying that it was concerned that by doing so it might increase the stigma relating to Care Experience.
+The Author, Josh MacAlister, has continued to support this recommendation, telling the Moving On Up Network in 2024 that Local Authorities have a "moral duty" to treat Care Experience as a Protected Characteristic.
+There is a well-publicised national campaign, led by care experienced people, for Local Authorities to adopt this motion and to date, 101 Local Authorities have signed up.
+(As of 8th August 2024)